Zwift Cycling is all the craze at the moment that allows you to put yourself and your bike virtually into an online interactive world.

 So, just check the free space available on your device firstly.

 Next, time to pair your devices.

-If you’re using a classic setup with rollers such as the PedalPro (Check out here on Amazon) and an ANT+ sensor, you can either plug the dongle of the ANT+ sensor into your computer directly or into an extension cord and place it next to your bike.
+If you’re using a classic setup with a standard turbo trainer such as the PedalPro (Check out here on Amazon) and an ANT+ sensor, you can either plug the dongle of the ANT+ sensor into your computer directly or into an extension cord and place it next to your bike.

 This will pick up the sensor more effectively.

 You can then place your cadence sensor on the back wheel and with 1 spin of the wheel it will be more than enough to wake it up.

 Next, move over to your computer and click ‘search’.
 It will pick up the ANT+ and cadence sensor straight away.